zac-heisey/prime-wellness/2-physical-therapy.md

 ---
-title: About Us
+title: Physical Therapy
-seo-title:
 layout: page
-description: Learn more about RISE Prime Wellness and our holistic approach to physical well-being.
-seo-description: This content will be your META description, which helps with SEO.
+description: We offer exclusive, 1-on-1 Physical Therapy in San Diego.
+seo-title: Physical Therapy in San Diego
+seo-description: RISE Prime Wellness provides premier 1-on-1 physical therapy treatment to patients throughout San Diego County.
+Visit today to learn more!
-featured-image: uploads/images/pic11.jpg
+featured-image: uploads/images/pic03.jpg
+permalink: /physical-therapy
 ---

 This is a generic page.
 You'll find this page in the `root` directory of your Jekyll project.
 These types of generic pages work great as **About Us**, **Services**, **Team**, and other types of pages that contain content which doesn't need to be updated frequently.